 “Not if I can help it, witch.
 I’ll take you down before you harm her!”

 “My, my.
 You want to take me on?
 Anytime, dearie.”
 Pausing for a moment, Blaze continued.
 “Oh, by the way, I sent a lizard-thing after young Celia.
-I would hate to see you go after me at the expense of your auntie.”
+I would hate to see you go after me at the expense of little sis.”

 “What?!
 Damn you!”
-With that, Phoebe took off to where Celia and Drusilla were as fast as lightning.
+With that, Athena took off to where Celia and Drusilla were as fast as lightning.